 3. Promote special events at your hotel

-Your newsletter is the perfect way to keep loyal customers and subscribers informed of the various upcoming events, festivals, conferences, and other activities of interest that will be taking place at the hotel.
+Your hotel newsletter is the perfect way to keep loyal customers and subscribers informed of the various upcoming events, festivals, conferences, and other activities of interest that will be taking place at the hotel.

 Events that are particularly interesting for guests and that are open to the general public can help drum up interest well in advance and increase participation.